Hodgson may need to be brave and drop Rooney, says Scholes

 "It looks like it might come to a straight choice between Wayne and Robin van Persie.

-"I don't think Wayne will be able to play centre forward until he's 34 or 35.
-But he could play centre midfield, possibly, into his mid-thirties.
+"I don't think Wayne will be able to play center forward until he's 34 or 35.
+But he could play center midfield, possibly, into his mid-thirties.
 He's got all the ability to take over my old position at Manchester United.

 "He has played some games there, but has never gone on an uninterrupted run.
 Whether he has the discipline to do it, right now I'm not sure."